debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-device-alarms/monitor-device-alarms.md

 3. In the device list, select a device, and click **View**, or **Edit** if you have read-write access.

-    -\> In the navigation panel, the device appears displaying its number of alarms that have not been acknowledged, whether active or cleared.
+    -\&gt; In the navigation panel, the device appears displaying its number of alarms that have not been acknowledged, whether active or cleared.
 This is the same number as the one displayed with a state color in the Alarm column of the device list.
 For more information,